• Skip to primary navigation

 • Is it comfortable? – They’re only newborns for a very short time.
 Newborns should be comfy and cozy with as few straps and snaps as possible.
 They’ll be in overalls and jeans soon!
 For now, let them live in PJs.

-• How long will my baby fit it? – Consider going with a little bit larger sizes if your baby is probably going to be big or chunk out quickly.
+• How long will my baby fit it? – Consider sizing up if your baby is probably going to be big or chunk out quickly.
 My babies are almost 9 pounds and gain weight like champs, so I buy one or two newborn size outfits for the hospital and the rest in 0-3 month size.
 They fit a bit big for a few weeks but before long at all, they’re out of newborn clothes altogether!

 • Is it the right size and season for my baby?
 Shopping second hand or on the clearance racks can be dangerous if you aren’t thinking about season and size with everything you pick up.
 Just because its 50 cents and absolutely adorable, doesn’t mean its going to fit your baby at the right time of year.